Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: 4D Geometric Shell Shaping

 \begin{example}[Application to 400ZR] The described constraints are applied to 4D constellations targeting the same \abb{SE} as uniform PM-16QAM, therefore $m=8$.
 The number of shells is chosen to be $t=4$.
 First, the uniformly divided $t$-shell constraint is applied to the $2^m-5=8$ constellation points within the first orthant.
 This results in the set $\Xcal_\GSS$ with $3\cdot2^{m-5}+t = 28$ \DOFs.
 Since $t=4$, two bits are used to index the shell.
 Applying the X-Y symmetry operation to $\Xcal_\GSS$ increases the number of constellation points in the first orthant by a factor 2 to $2^m-4=16$.
 When applying the orthant symmetry operation, four bits are assigned to select the orthant with groups of two bits assigned to the quadrants in the X and Y polarization respectively, which together define the orthant.
 This increases the number of constellation points by a factor $2^4$, which results in the desired total amount of $2^8=256$ 4D constellation points. \end{example}

-By using the three constraints described above, the \DOFs are reduced from an unconstrained $1024$ $(4\cdot2^8)$ to $28$ $(3\cdot2^{8-4})$. \Cref{fig:DOFs} compares the \DOFs when using 4D-GSS compared to the unconstrained case of 4D-\abb{GS} for increasing constellation sizes. \Cref{tab:params} shows the \DOFs and the number of 4D shells for a number of different constellation types at a fixed \abb{SE} of $m=8$.
+By using the three constraints described above, the \DOFs are reduced from an unconstrained $1024$ $(4\cdot2^8)$ to $28$ $(3\cdot2^{8-5}+4)$. \Cref{fig:DOFs} compares the \DOFs when using 4D-GSS compared to the unconstrained case of 4D-\abb{GS} for increasing constellation sizes. \Cref{tab:params} shows the \DOFs and the number of 4D shells for a number of different constellation types at a fixed \abb{SE} of $m=8$.
+This table also shows the amount of discrete 4D energy levels.
+One of the properties of GSS constellations is the ability to directly and efficiently control the energy of symbols in 4D (due to indexing a power of two shells), which is much more difficult in conventional QAM and GS constellations.